 It’s the time of year where thousands of young people are feverishly making plans for the next step of their academic careers.
 For some, results day is spent frantically reassessing their options as the grades they have been awarded may not have been quite what they were expecting.

 The temptation is to take the first course offered in clearing.
-This is understandable as for a lot of school leavers, going to University has been the goal for much of their school life.
+This is understandable as, for a lot of school leavers, going to University has been the goal for much of their school life.
 The possibility of not getting in may not have registered, and so taking what they can get seems to be a natural reaction.
-We’ll be looking this week at whether having a degree is a necessity and looking at other routes into employment.
+We’ll take a look at whether having a degree is a necessity and looking at other routes into employment.

 In tough times for employment, there have been reports to suggest that there are currently more jobs available for those with degrees than for those that have chosen not to study at University.
 The Skills and Employment survey found that in 2012 approximately 25% of available positions required a degree level education.
 This is the first time in history that this number has surpassed the number of vacancies that require no qualifications whatsoever.
 This may be an indication that those who choose to leave school after GCSEs or A-levels could find it tough when it comes to starting a career.